-Changes in the liability for corporate restructuring charges during the three months ended March 31, 2010 were as follows (in thousands):
+Changes in the liability for corporate restructuring charges during the nine months ended September 30, 2010 were as follows (in thousands):

+Termination

-ermination Benefits
+Benefits

-Balance, December 31, 2009 \$ 312
+Balance as of December 31, 2009 \$ 312

-Amounts paid during the period (280)
+Amounts paid during the period (312)

-Balance, March 31, 2010 \$ 32
+Balance as of September 30, 2010 \$

-As of March 31, 2010 and December 31, 2009, the liabilities were classified as short-term liabilities in accrued employee compensation in the accompanying condensed consolidated balance sheets.
+As of December 31, 2009, the liabilities were classified as short-term liabilities in accrued employee compensation in the accompanying condensed consolidated balance sheets.
+This balance was paid during the nine months ended September 30, 2010.